-- panels, pool and spa additions), shall be reviewed as a Combined Hillside Committee Review. - III.
-Concept Plan Review Meeting: The Applicant, along with their architect and engineer shall submit a completed application and the required fees, to the Town Manager or designee, at the time they request a concept plan review meeting (pre-hillside meeting) with the Hillside Building Committee.
-All new single-family residences and major remodel/additions require a Concept Plan Review Meeting.
-The purpose of this meeting is to discuss, review, and give suggestions and guidance to the Applicant regarding the proposed development including: the location of the building pad and accessory uses; how these relate to Significant Natural Features; the preservation of existing vegetation; Grading concepts and their adaptation to the natural hillside topography; and how the requirements pursuant to these hillside regulations and purpose statement will guide the proposed Development. - IV.
-Formal Hillside Committee Review Meeting: At this stage, in addition to those materials previously submitted, the Applicant shall submit all materials outlined in Section 2206 (III) to the Town Manager or designee.
-The Hillside Building Committee shall then review the submittal for compliance with the goals, purposes, and specific criteria of this ordinance and either approve, approve with stipulations or changes, or deny the submittal.
-All new single-family residences and major remodel/additions require a Formal Hillside Committee Review Meeting. - V. Safety Measures and Reviews.
-Reference Chapter 5 of the Town Code for a Safety Measure and Review Requirements. - VI.
+- III.
+VI.
 Building Permit Review: The final construction plans submitted to the Town Community Development Department for review and approval shall comply with the final approval of the Hillside Building Committee.
-Any variation from excavation and Grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
-No site preparation or construction shall commence until the Town has issued a Grading, demolition, or building permit. - A. The plans, including any safety measures and reports, for any Development in the Hillside Development Area, must be approved by the Town and appropriate legal permit(s) issued before any clearing and grubbing, Grading, bulldozing, blasting, or movement of earth is commenced.
-Building permit application must be submitted within a twelve month period after the date of approval from the Hillside Building Committee or Hillside Building Committee Chair.
-If a building permit application is not submitted within a twelve month period, the approval shall be null and void.
-If appropriate, based upon circumstances outside the control of the Applicant, a one-time six (6) month extension may be granted by the Town Manager or designee.
-If the permit expires, at no time after that expiration period does the applicant have any vested prior approval rights. - B. When a building, demolition, or Grading Permit is required under the provisions of these regulations or any other provision of the Town Code for new single family residences, major remodels or additions, major site improvements, and minor remodel/additions and minor site improvements, the Applicant shall first provide the Town with a form of financial assurance, and a right of entry and temporary construction easement agreement, acceptable to the Town Attorney.
+Any variation from Chapter 70 of the Uniform Building excavation and grading Grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
+No site preparation or construction shall commence until the Town has issued a grading Grading, demolition, or building permit. - Α. The plans, including any safety measures and reports, for any Development in the Hillside Development Area, must be approved by the Town and appropriate legal permit(s) issued before any clearing and grubbing, gradingGrading, bulldozing, blasting, or movement of earth is commenced.
+BA building permit application must be submitted within a twelve month speriod after the date of approval from the Hillside Building Committee or Hillside Building Committee Chair.
+If a building permit application is not submitted a-within a twelve month period, the approval shall be null and void.
+If Development does not commence within twelve months after securing such approval from the Hillside Building Committee, no construction shall occur until such plans have been resubmitted and re approved or il If such is appropriate, based upon circumstances outside the control of the Applicant, a one-time six (6) month extension may be granted by the Town Manager or designee Engineer.
+Should the applicant allow-If the permit to expire expires, at no time after that expiration period does the applicant have any vested prior approval rights. - B. When a When a building, demolition, or gGrading pPermit is required under the provisions of these regulations or any other provision of the Town Code for new single family residences, major remodels or additions, major site improvements, and minor remodel/additions and minor site improvements and involves any cut or fill on a hillside property, the Applicant shall first provide the Town with a form of financial assurance, and a right of entry and temporary construction easement agreement, acceptable to the Town Attorney.

 The financial assurance shall be in an amount sufficient to place the Town in an assured position to do or to contract to be done the necessary work to cover, restore, and landscape exposed fills and cuts to blend with the surrounding natural terrain and to restore the property back to natural grade to the extent possible.
-The financial assurance shall be calculated in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule or in such greater amount as deemed appropriate by the Hillside Building Committee and Town Manager or designee with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or Boulders, significant washes or drainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.
+The minimum acceptable assurance shall be The financial assurance shall be calculated in a dollar amount equal to thirty-five (35) times the Grading Permit Fee specified in the Town's Master Fee Schedule (as such may be updated from time to time, including yearly adjustments based on the USA Consumer Price Index), or in such greater amount as deemed appropriate by the Hillside Building Committee and Town Manager or designee, with the Committee to evaluate a higher fee when there is demolition (with or without Cut and Fill) or the building site has loose fill or bBoulders, significant washes or drainagewaysdrainage ways, or steep and difficult to access terrain that would dictate the need for a higher assurance amount in order to complete restoration of a particularly difficult hillside property site.